EphraimX/blbjzl-ai-accountability-application/README.md

 ## 🚀 GitHub Actions CI/CD
 This project utilizes GitHub Actions to automate the build, test, and deployment processes.
-The workflows are defined in the `.github/workflows/` directory and include steps suc as:
+The workflows are defined in the `.github/workflows/` directory and include steps such as:

 - Installing backend and frontend dependencies.
 - Building and deploying both services